dulalsaurab/dulalsaurab.github.io/_pages/about.md

 I believe that computers are the most beautiful machines ever created by humanity, and I have dedicated most of my professional life to working with them.

-Currently, I am a Security Engineer at Walmart Global Tech, where I focus on mitigating cyberattacks, bots, and DDoS threats.
+Currently, I am a Security Engineer at Meta Platforms, where I focus on investigating and mitigating cyberattacks.
 I am passionate about various aspects of computing, including architecture, networks, links, applications, and more.